 The spider wasp is a prominent family of insects to which the tarantula hawk belongs.
 Female wasps paralyze spiders with a sting to feed their juveniles.

 Centipedes are often considered more repulsive than the spider itself, but fortunately for humans, this multi-legged arthropod controls spiders in homes.
 Centipedes are carnivores, and interestingly, they use their claws to paralyze spiders and other small creatures before eating them.

-Other Animals that Eat Spiders
+Other Animals That Eat Spiders

-- Scorpion: Scorpions generally eat spiders.
+- Scorpions: Scorpions generally eat spiders.